ptmfitch/aoc21/README.md

 1. Go to MongoDB Atlas at https://cloud.mongodb.com/
 2. Create an account and provision an M10 cluster (minimum tier required for running server side javascript)
 3. Ensure you can access your cluster from your local IP address
-4. Create an username/password pair with rights to access data on your cluster
+4. Create a username/password pair with rights to access data on your cluster
 5. Note down the connection string for your cluster
 6. Download MongoDB Compass https://www.mongodb.com/products/compass
 7. Open Compass and connect to your cluster, using the connection string you noted down earlier